Regret and Belief Complexity Trade-off in Gaussian Process Bandits via Information Thresholding

-Theorem \ref{lemma:main}, whose proof is the supplementary material attached to the submission, establishes that Algorithm \ref{alg:cub} with the action selected according to \eqref{eq:gp_ucb} attains sublinear regret with high probability when the action space $\mathcal{X}$ is discrete and finite, as well as when it is a continuous compact subset of Euclidean space, up to factors depending on the maximum information gain \eqref{eq:max_info_gain} and the compression budget $\epsilon$ in \eqref{eq:compression_rule}.
-The sublinear dependence of the information gain on $T$ in terms of the parameter dimension $d$ is derived in \citep{srinivas2012information}[Sec.
+Theorem \ref{lemma:main}, whose proof is Appendix \ref{proof_theorem_2}, establishes that Algorithm \ref{alg:cub} with the action selected according to \eqref{eq:gp_ucb} attains sublinear regret with high probability when the action space $\mathcal{X}$ is discrete and finite, as well as when it is a continuous compact subset of Euclidean space, up to factors depending on the maximum information gain \eqref{eq:max_info_gain} and the compression budget $\epsilon$ in \eqref{eq:compression_rule}.
+The sublinear dependence of the information gain on $T$ in terms of the parameter dimension $p$ is derived in \citep{srinivas2012information}[Sec.
 V-B] for common kernels such as the linear, Gaussian, and Mat\'{e}rn.

-The proof follows a path charted in \citep{srinivas2012information}[Appendix I], except that we must contend with the compression-induced error.
+\blue{The proof follows a path charted in \citep{srinivas2012information}[Appendix I], except that we must contend with the compression-induced error.
 Specifically, we begin by computing the confidence interval for each action $ \bbx_t$ taken by the proposed algorithm at time $t$.
-Then, we bound the instantaneous regret $r_t:=f(\bbx^*)-f( \bbx_t)$ in terms of the problem parameters such as $\beta_t$, $\delta$, $C$, compression budget $\epsilon$, and information gain $ \gamma_T$ using the fact that the upper-confidence bound overshoots the maximizer.
-By summing over time instances for which we perform the posterior distribution update (cf. Proposition \ref{prop1}), we build an upper-estimate of cumulative regret based on instantaneous regret $r_t$.
+Then, we bound the instantaneous regret $r_t:=f(\bbx^*)-f( \bbx_t)$ in terms of the problem parameters such as $\beta_t$, $\delta$, $C_1$, compression budget $\epsilon$, and information gain $\gamma_{M_T(\epsilon)}$ using the fact that the upper-confidence bound overshoots the maximizer.
+By summing over time instances for which we selection actions $\bbx_t$ which is from $t=1$ to $T$, we build an upper-estimate of cumulative regret based on instantaneous regret $r_t$.
 Unsurprisingly, the obtained upper bound on the regret depends upon $\epsilon$, which we select as $\epsilon=\frac{1}{2}\log\left(1+T^{-\alpha}\right)$ with $\alpha=(0,1/p)$.
 In Table \ref{results}, we summarize the specific values of regret and model order for different values of compression metric $\epsilon$ (or for different values of $\alpha$).} \blue{ }

-Next, we establish the main merit of doing the statistical test inside a bandit algorithm is that it controls the complexity of the belief model that decides action selections.
-In particular, Theorem \ref{model_order} formalizes that the dictionary $\bbD_t$ defined by \eqref{eq:compression_rule} in Algorithm \ref{alg:cub} will always have finite number of elements $M_T(\epsilon)$ even if $T\rightarrow\infty$, which is stated next.